-If you have more boxes than you need, simply delete a bullet point by pressing backspace.
-Doing so will remove a step from the flowchart.
+If you've got more boxes than you need, simply delete a bullet point by pressing backspace.
+Doing so removes a step from the flowchart.

 If you need to update the steps in the process later on, that's no problem.
 Simply click on the flowchart again to reopen the text box, or type directly on the SmartArt chart itself.